SWAA: Sliding Window Attention Adaptation for Efficient and Quality Preserving Long Context Processing: SWA's Benefits and Each Method's Drawbacks

 \section{SWA's Benefits and Each Method's Drawbacks}

 SWA reduces the computational complexity to $O(N \cdot W)$, where $W$ is the window size.
 The benefits are threefold: (1) SWA reduces the computational load, (2) conserves GPU memory by limiting the required Key-Value (KV) cache, and (3) enhances KV cache reusability beyond traditional prefix caching, since a token's state is independent of tokens outside its local window.
-However, there is no free lunch—each method of SWAA has some drawbacks, impairing the benefits brought by SWA to varying degrees.
+However, there is no free lunch: to preserve long-context capability, we have to use the methods of SWAA, each of which has drawbacks, impairing the aforementioned benefits to varying degrees.

 \textbf{FA Decode} presents two primary drawbacks: (1) the benefits apply only to prefilling, while decoding speed is not accelerated as it utilizes full attention, and (2) the GPU memory required for the KV cache is not reduced, as the KV cache for the full context must be retained for decoding.
+Using CoT further increases the decoding time, reducing the speedup ratio.
 In practice, however, many distributed LLM services have to recompute the KV cache of the entire chat history because storing and loading the KV cache complicates engineering systems, making prefilling occurs more frequently than expected, thereby amplifying the advantage of this method.

+\textbf{Interleaving Layers} introduces the most significant overhead, as only a subset of layers benefits from the computational savings of SWA.
+Furthermore, the GPU memory required for the KV cache is not reduced for the full-attention layers.
+Additionally, this method negates the KV cache reusability advantage of SWA, as the existence of full-attention layers violates the independence of the KV cache beyond the local window.

 \textbf{Keep First} introduces very minor computational overhead, but it complicates efficient KV cache reuse.
 Due to positional encoding, a token's KV state depends on its position relative to the initial $k$ tokens, hindering simple cache reuse across different requests.
 A position encoding separation or offsetting mechanism may be needed.